voxeet/voxeet-uxkit-android/README.md

 A complete documentation about the Promise implementation is available on this [Github](https://github.com/codlab/android_promise)

 ### What's New ?

+v2.0.68.2 :
+ - Add VoxeetYoutubeAppCompatActivity for the Youtube library support

 v2.0.68.1 :
  - fix mp4 playback management